szabototo89/CodeSharper/README.md

 # CodeSharper

-Refactoring tool, written in C# and using TDD for developing (experimental)
+New generation refactoring tool, written in C# and Test-Oriented Development.